 Summary: While the unemployment rate peaked in Larimer County in April, it peaked in Weld County in June.
-After rising about 8 percentage points higher than the monthly average in 2019, unemployment steadily declined before a brief uptick in December 2020 and then again in June 2021.
+After rising about 8 percentage points higher than the monthly average in 2019, unemployment steadily declined aside from periodic, seasonal upticks in December and July.